-- 3.1 AUTHORIZATION FOR DEDUCTIONS: A unit member who is a member of the Union, or who has applied for membership, may sign and deliver to the District, on forms provided by the District, an assignment authorizing payroll deductions of Union dues.
-Such authorization shall continue in effect from year to year unless revoked in writing between June 15 and July 15 of any year. - 3.2 DUES DEDUCTION SCHEDULE: The Union shall inform the District about the amount of dues to be deducted from each unit member's monthly gross income (expressed as a percentage of gross income) and, pursuant to the authorization referenced in Section 3.1, the District shall deduct such amounts.
-In addition, pursuant to such authorization, the District shall, if so requested by the Union, withhold Union dues for Summer Session faculty. - 3.3 NEW, CHANGED OR DISCONTINUED AUTHORIZATIONS: The District shall not be obligated to put into effect any new, changed, or discontinued deduction until the pay period commencing thirty (30) days or more after such submission. - 3.4 DISTRICT REMITS MONIES: With respect to all sums for membership dues deducted by the District pursuant to employee authorization, the District agrees to remit, as soon as possible after each pay period, such monies to the Union's designee, accompanied by an alphabetical list of the names of unit members for whom dues deductions have been made, and indicating any changes from the list previously furnished. - 3.5 UNION AGREES TO FURNISH INFORMATION: The Union agrees to furnish any information needed by the District to fulfill the provisions of this Article.
+- 3.1 DUES DEDUCTION SCHEDULE: The Union shall inform the District about the amount of dues to be deducted from each unit member's monthly gross income (expressed as a percentage of gross income) and the District shall deduct such amounts.
+Deductions shall continue from year to year unless revoked in writing.
+In addition, pursuant to such authorization, the District shall withhold Union dues for Summer Session faculty. - 3.2 The Union is responsible for all required notifications to employees of their obligations under this Article and resolution of all employee disputes related to their obligations, including all costs related to such notifications and resolutions. - 3.3 DISTRICT REMITS MONIES: With respect to all sums for membership dues deducted by the District pursuant to employee authorization, the District agrees to remit, as soon as possible after each pay period, such monies to the Union's designee, accompanied by an alphabetical list of the names of unit members for whom dues deductions have been made, and indicating any changes from the list previously furnished. - 3.4 UNION AGREES TO FURNISH INFORMATION: The Union agrees to furnish any information needed by the District to fulfill the provisions of this Article. - 3.5 UNION INDEMNIFICATION: AFT Local 1493 shall indemnify the District for any claims made by an employee for deductions made in reliance on its notification to the District.